 Just outside of Eugene on your way to Veneta, Perkins Peninsula Park provides a designated area for swimming in Fern Ridge Reservoir.
 Here you'll find RV camping, large lawns, a baseball diamond, volleyball courts and picnic areas.
 During the summer months, you'll likely see families gathered for lakeside BBQs and boaters sailing across the lake.
 The roped-off swim area is on the opposite side of the park from the boat ramp.
 Fern Ridge can be murky and reedy but swimming here is still a great adventure for kids.

 With two swimming areas, picnic facilities, walking and cycling paths and summertime concessions, Orchard Point is a great swimming destination for the whole family.
 Located on the northeast shore of Fern Ridge Reservoir near boat ramps and marinas, it's a great place to spend a lazy summer day.

 Dorena Reservoir, Cottage Grove

 Summertime at Baker Bay Park on Dorena Reservoir feels like a classic summer vacation.
 Rent inflatables to float on the lake, and munch on hot dogs and sip cold drinks when you're ready for a snack.
 A roped swim bay next to the large manicured lawn provides a generous space for families to frolic and splash.
-Keep that summer vacation feeling going with an overnight stay at nearby Village Green Resort in Cottage Grove.
+Keep that summer vacation feeling going with an overnight stay in Cottage Grove.
 Enjoy a ramble in downtown Cottage Grove or along the Row River Trail.

 Lowell State Recreation Site